Best plus-size workout clothes

-Which workout clothes should I buy?
+Which plus-size workout clothes are best?

-Gone are the days when boring sweatpants and ripped T-shirts are go-to attire for workouts.
-These days, exercise gear can be just as fashionable — and functional — as everyday clothes.
+Gone are the days when boring sweatpants and ripped T-shirts were go-to attire for workouts.
+These days, exercise gear can be just as fashionable, and functional, as everyday clothes.

-The best workout clothes fit well, look great and keep you comfortable while you exercise, whether you’re lifting weights, running or hitting a boot camp class.
-Finding them, however, involves taking a closer look at how they’re made.
-It also means being open-minded when it comes to trying on new styles and cuts.
+The best workout clothes fit well, look great and keep you comfortable while you exercise, whether you’re lifting weights, running or hitting a boot-camp class.
+Finding them means being open-minded when it comes to trying on new styles and cuts.

 Features of plus-size workout clothes